-Enbridge transports about 20% of the natural gas consumed in the U.S. and about 25% of the crude oil produced in North America.
-We operate North America's third-largest natural gas utility by consumer count; we were an early investor in renewable energy, and have a growing offshore wind portfolio.
+Enbridge transports about 25% of the crude oil produced in North America and 20% of the natural gas consumed in the U.S. We operate North America's largest natural gas utility by volume; we were an early investor in renewable energy, and we have a growing offshore wind portfolio.